 A survey of RpLV and RLMV in Washington and Oregon revealed that the two viruses are present at high incidence in northern Washington; whereas the incidence in southern Washington and Oregon, where crumbly fruit is not a serious problem, was considerably lower.

 Symptoms The virus complex may not produce symptoms on the foliage of many cultivars but may cause crumbly fruit as in 'Meeker'.
-Many drupelets abort, which causes the fruit to crumble at harvest, resulting in significant reductions of yield and fruit quality.
+Many drupelets abort, which causes the fruit to crumble at harvest or post-harvest during IQF freezing, resulting in significant reductions of yield and fruit quality.
 On 'Puyallup', bright yellow areas along the leaf's main and smaller veins give the leaves a "network" appearance.
 Severely affected leaves are almost completely bright yellow.
 In some red raspberry cultivars, faint ring and line patterns develop on leaves.
 The disease reduces growth and fruit yield in 'Meeker' and 'Canby' red raspberry but the major impact is a reduction in fruit quality.
 In the black raspberry 'Munger', both reduced growth and crumbly fruit occur.
 Though many cultivars are symptomless when infected with only one of the viruses, 'Autumn Bliss' develops bright yellow leaves and crumbly fruit when plants are infected with RBDV alone.
 As far as is known all blackberries are symptomless when infected with any one of these viruses, thus can serve as inoculum sources for new fields planted nearby.

 - Use certified planting stock.

 - 'Willamette' and 'Chilcotin' red raspberries are immune to raspberry bushy dwarf infection.
 'Haida', 'Comox', and 'Heritage' are moderately resistant.